 Amusement or Theme Park: A facility, indoor or outdoor, designed for entertainment purposes which may include structures or buildings, motorized or non-motorized rides, games, booths for the conduct of sporting events or games, and constructed land features such as lakes, hills, or trails.
-Accessory uses may include office, retail and other commercial uses commonly established in such facilities and related parking structures.
+Office Accessory uses may include office, retail and other commercial uses commonly established in such facilities and related parking structures-shall be allowed as accessory appurtenances.

-Animal Care Business: An enterprise that provides care and services for livestock or other farm animals, such as, but not limited to, animal grooming, dental, blacksmithing, and massage, but which is not a kennel or an animal hospital.
+Animal care business Care Business: An enterprise that provides care and services for livestock or other farm animals, such as, but not limited to, animal grooming, dental, blacksmithing, and massage, but which is not a kennel or an animal hospital.